How to Make Powdered Sugar

 Powdered Sugar Variations

-Confectioner’s sugar is plain sugar with cornstarch.
-According to Martha Stewart, adding starch is needed to prevent it from melting.
+The confectioner’s sugar is plain sugar with cornstarch.
+According to Martha Stewart, you need to add starch to prevent it from melting.
 You can best use it as a garnish for cakes and sweets.

 Meanwhile, the powdered version can easily melt into whatever you’re cooking or preparing.

-Powdered sugar is an all-around kind of condiment.
+Powdered sugar is a versatile kind of condiment.
 On the other hand, you can use icing sugar for frosting and filling.
 I suggest using icing sugar for cakes, donuts, and cupcakes.

-Brown sugar is made of white sugar and molasses, giving it its color and texture.
-It usually hardens if unused for a long time.
+Brown sugar consists of white sugar and molasses, giving it its color and texture.
+It usually hardens if you don’t use it for a long time.
 Kitchen Stories suggests using brown sugar to give your dishes a caramelized quality.

-Conversely, powdered sugar has a fine texture that does not easily clump over time.
+Conversely, it has a fine texture that does not easily clump over time.
 It is always white because of the sugar used.

 confectioners sugar recipe